“The international language of food unites us all…”

-Street Lane in Leeds is renowned somewhat as a food haunt nestling a delightful variety of eateries, attracting an eclectic mix of people ranging from the every day hard working type to those who enjoy more of a celebrity status.
+Street Lane in Leeds is renowned somewhat as a food haunt, nestling a delightful array of eateries, and entices an eclectic mix of people from the every-day hard-working types to those who enjoy more of a celebrity status.

 Passionate foodies Nadim Hanif and wife Andleeb, who come from families that take immense pride in their traditional culinary skills, decided to embrace the challenge of creating a boutique restaurant with food that reflects the taste of what they love.

 Both come from a strong family heritage of traditional Punjabi home cooking.
 Their mothers – Zahida and Yasmin – are renowned for the feasts they so beautifully prepare for family and friends.

 The dishes on the menu, other than the Korma which was created for British Army personnel during their rule in India, will be found cooking away regularly in Zahida and Yasmin’s kitchens.

 “As a childhood dream, my passion evolved from working part-time during school holidays,” explains Nadim.

 “I started off as a tea boy at the very first Indian restaurant (in the 80s) on Street Lane, and then worked my way up to a managers position over an eight-year span.”

 “I was completely fascinated with the hospitality aspect of the business.

 “I was enthralled by customers choosing to celebrate their special days at the restaurant (such as birthdays and anniversaries).
 I thought that was an incredibly special honour.”

 However Nadim’s desire to open his own restaurant took a back seat after an opportunity to work at Yorkshire Post presented itself.
 He decided to pursue a career in media.